 Ref.
 Page No. (From MCS Pre- Submission Draft) Policy/ Para.
-No. (From MCS Pre- Submission Draft) Modification Chapte r 3 - Spatial Characteristics MM1 25 Figure 4 <text></text> MM2 28-29 Key Issue 1 Amend as follows: Facilitating the increased production of recycled aggregates in the most suitable locations , particularly in the west and north of the county ММЗ 28-29 New Key Issue 7 Addition of new Key Issue: Maintaining a continued supply of onshore hydrocarbons from within licensed areas, whilst safeguarding and enhancing landscape, areas of ecological importance and amenity interests.
+No. (From MCS Pre- Submission Draft) Modification I Chapte r 3 - Spatial Characteristics MM1 25 Figure 4 Replace Figure 4: No amendments have been made to the designations on the plan.
+The colours have been changed to improve the clarity of the plan and the plan will be included in the adopted plan as A3.
+Salish Shaffeshire Bridgoot Lyme Bay Portuneswe St Aldrain S MM2 28-29 Key Issue 1 Amend as follows: Facilitating the increased production of recycled aggregates in the most suitable locations, particularly in the west and north of the county ММЗ 28-29 New Key Issue 7 Addition of new Key Issue: Maintaining a continued supply of onshore hydrocarbons from within licensed areas, whilst safeguarding and enhancing landscape, areas of ecological importance and amenity interests.
 MM4 28-29 New Key Issue 8 Inclusion of a key issue on Restoration to reflect its strategic importance

 Ref.
 Page No. (From MCS Pre- Submission Draft) Policy/ Para.
-No. (From MCS Pre- Submission Draft) Modification Achieving high quality restoration, at the earliest possible opportunity, as an integral part of all minerals development.
+No. (From MCS Pre- Submission Draft) Modification Chapter 4 - Achieving high quality restoration, at the earliest possible opportunity, as an integral part of all minerals development.
 Ensuring restoration and afteruse is considered within the context of, and contributes to, the surrounding landscape character and local ecological interests.
-Chapter 4 - Vision and Objectives for Mineral Extraction in Dorset MM5 32 Vision Amend paragraph 1 and 3 as follows: By 2028, the supply of minerals from and into Dorset will have supported the area's Bournemouth, Dorset and Poole's continuing economic and population growth (which will be concentrated in South East Dorset) and the development of sustainable communities.
+Objectives for Mineral Extraction in Dorset Onaptor 4 VIOIOII UIIU Amend paragraph 1 and 3 as follows: MM5 32 Vision By 2028, the supply of minerals from and into Dorset will have supported the area's Bournemouth, Dorset and Poole's continuing economic and population growth (which will be concentrated in South East Dorset) and the development of sustainable communities.
 An adequate and steady supply of Dorset's minerals will have been secured efficiently and in environmentally acceptable ways.
-The plan will have supported the sustainable production of oil and gas and the extraction of aggregates and ball clay, with ball clay extraction being concentrated in the least sensitive areas of the Wareham Basin.
-MM6 32 Vision Amend paragraph 6 of the vision as follows: The above will have been achieved whilst protecting and enhancing_local communities, enhancing the places in which people live, and protecting and enhancing the area's unique natural and built environment, including the AONBs, the Jurassic Coast World Heritage Site, the internationally and nationally designated ecological and geological sites and Dorset's many heritage assets. ММ7 33-34 Objective 4 Amend as follows: To maximise the opportunities for environmental enhancement offered through the restoration of worked sites and outside worked areas to enhance Bournemouth, Dorset and Poole's unique environment, historic environment and potential for recreation.
+The plan will have supported the sustainable production of oil and gas and the extraction of aggregates and ball clay, with ball clay extraction being concentrated in the least sensitive areas of the Wareham Basin. ММ6 32 Vision Amend paragraph 6 of the vision as follows: The above will have been achieved whilst protecting and enhancing local communities, enhancing the places in which people live, and protecting and enhancing the area's unique natural and built environment, including the AONBs, the Jurassic Coast World Heritage Site, the internationally and nationally designated ecological and geological sites and Dorset's many heritage assets.
+MM7 33-34 Objective 4 Amend as follows: To maximise the opportunities for environmental enhancement offered through the restoration of worked sites and outside worked areas to enhance Bournemouth, Dorset and Poole's unique environment, historic environment and potential for recreation.
 This will be achieved at the earliest possible opportunity.
 MM8 34 Objective 5 Amend as follows: To ensure that adverse impacts of mineral working on the environment, local communities, businesses and tourism are minimised and that Natura 2000 sites are protected and enhanced appropriately in accordance with the Habitats Regulations.
 Chap ter 5 - The O verall Strategy for Minerals Provision Amend as follows: ММ9 37 Spatial Strategy iii Maintaining an adequate and steady supply of ball clay - Ball clay is an industrial mineral which is of national and international importance because of its special qualities and rare occurrence.
 Its presence within the Wareham Basin (one of